Digital Signage Resources & Case Studies - The Rise Vision Blog

 E - Excellence - use this as the key to succeed!

+These rules are designed to encourage positive behavior and help create a supportive classroom environment.
 Review these classroom rules each day and using movie characters will keep students' attention and interest.

 For Disney’s “Frozen” use this acronym as a guide for your classroom environment: